 Currently living in Treaty 8 Territory, in the hamlet of Joussard, Alberta, Etki comes from the Saddle Lake Cree and attended residential school for approximately 10 years at what is now known as Blue Quills University, near the town of St. Paul, Alberta.

 Watch Ekti’s full testimonial here.

-Talking circles, a less formal practice based on the sacred tradition of sharing circles, can be used as a part of classroom teaching to create a safe non-judgmental place for students to share thoughts and ideas, build relationships and explore perspectives and worldviews.
-Talking circles are used throughout the posters and lesson plans below to engage students in discussion.
+Sharing circles, a less formal practice based on the sacred tradition of talking circles, can be used as a part of classroom teaching to create a safe non-judgmental place for students to share thoughts and ideas, build relationships and explore perspectives and worldviews.
+Talking/Sharing circles are used throughout the posters and lesson plans below to engage students in discussion.

-Click on the images to download these Talking Circle Protocols Posters for use in your classroom.
+Click on the images to download these Talking/Sharing Circle Protocols Posters for use in your classroom.